-FIP is a pre-orientation program for international students and US residents who have lived and studied primarily overseas.
-Partnering with the Harvard International Office, 45 upperclassmen leaders mentor approximately 150 incoming first-year students, introducing them to Harvard and helping them adjust to life in the United States.
-Specifically, participants receive foundational information for a happy, successful start at Harvard, including sessions and discussions about American culture, immigration, and academics in the US and at Harvard.
+FIP is a tremendous program for international students and US residents who have lived and studied primarily overseas.
+Partnering with the Harvard International Office and Office of International Education, 45 upper-level leaders mentor approximately 150 incoming first-year students, introducing them to Harvard and helping them adjust to life in the United States.
+Participants receive foundational information for a happy, successful start at Harvard, including sessions and discussions about American culture, immigration, and academics in the US and at Harvard.
 Participants are also able to set up a bank account and cell phone service.
-FIP is also a chance for students to meet other internationals and form friendships, whether that be through participating in a scavenger hunt around Boston or through competing in the annual FIP Olympics.
 Through its emphasis on inclusion and belonging, FIP creates new and lasting friendships, and at the same time cultivates the larger international community at Harvard.

 The newly established LIFE program provides first-year students the opportunity to discover, reflect and exercise what it means to be leaders and change makers at Harvard College, within their communities, and in society at large.
 Take your leadership skills to the next level and join us virtually as we dig deeper into a variety of leadership styles, engage in dialogue, and put theory into practice during this robust program.
 No formal leadership training or experience is required.